MartinEnders/eclipse-tractusx.github.io/docs-kits/kits/geometry-kit/adoption-view.md

 ### Basic Bike Example with 2 Participants

 The simplest example of geometry data being shared in the Catena-X ecosystem involves 2 participants.
 These participants are the *Tier n* and *Tier n+1*.
-The following example provides a guide for who owns what data and how these data are shared and used.
+The following example provides a guide for who owns which data and how these data are shared and used.
 The example consists of a bike, assembled from 2 components.
 A bike frame and a drive train.
 The geometry data for these components correspond to 2 STEP files, asm_frame.step and asm_drive.step, respectively.
 Both can be found in the basic-example directory of this KIT.
 Both can been seen rendered below.

 <div style="display: flex;  justify-content: center; gap: 16px; align-items: flex-start;">
   <img src="./resources/basic-example/img/bike-frame.png" alt="Bike Frame" width="300"/>